David Gusta

-David Gusta is an American college football defensive tackle for the Kentucky Wildcats.
-He previously played for the Washington State Cougars.
+David Gusta is an American professional football defensive tackle for the BC Lions of the Canadian Football League (CFL).
+He played college football for the Kentucky Wildcats and the Washington State Cougars.

 Early life

 Gusta attended Grand Terrace High School in Grand Terrace, California.
 He initially committed to play college football for the Fresno State Bulldogs before flipping his commitment to the Washington State Cougars.

 College career

 Washington State

 As a freshman in 2021, Gusta took a redshirt and did not play any games.
 In 2022, he tallied 11 tackles with one going for a loss in 10 games.
 In 2023, Gusta recorded 30 tackles, with two being for a loss, and half a sack in 10 starts.
 In week 2 of the 2024 season, he notched three tackles in a victory over Texas Tech.
 In week 11, Gusta notched his first sack of the season in a win over Utah State.
 In the 2024 season, he totaled 21 tackles with three being for a loss, a sack, and three pass deflections.
 After the season, Gusta entered his name into the NCAA transfer portal.